sverrehu/k3a-embedded/README.md

 ### Specifying Non-random Ports

-All network ports will be allocated at random, to avoid collisions when running multiple tests in parallell on the same system.
+All network ports will be allocated at random to avoid collisions when running multiple tests in parallel on the same system.
 If you need specific ports, you may use any of the following Builder methods:

 ```java